| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 |

-This function outputs a function which holds the parameter values supplied and the function either simulates lengths given ages or generates a length age key give a sequence of ages.
+This function returns a closure that holds the supplied parameter values and can be used to either simulate lengths given ages or generate a length-at-age key from a sequence of ages.

 Linf |